 Spindle roughing gouges are used to shape square and off-center pieces of wood into rounded objects with a smooth surface.
 Built with heaviness in mind with a wide U-shaped flute, a roughing gouge is a great tool for tapering wood, creating cylinders and smooth planing wood.
 Beginner woodturners typically do well with a roughing gouge sized between 7/8 and 1 inch, especially when dealing with medium to large pieces of wood.

 After you create basic shapes with the spindle roughing gouge, a spindle gouge helps you add fashionable detailing to your piece.
 Spindle gouges have a shallow flute design that woodturners can manipulate to craft beads, coves and other fine details in their work.
 Spindle gouges offer a fingernail grind, which means they have ground-back edges for improved clearance during projects.
 Typically, new woodturners get by well with a 1/2-inch spindle gouge.

-Though difficult to master, skew chisels are worth it when you want to improve your woodturning skills.
-A skew chisel helps you create a flat, glassy smooth surface by planing cuts of wood away with their rounded tops and bottom edges and are a great tool for refining your projects.
+Though difficult to master, skew chisels are worth it when you want to improve your wood turning chisels skills.
+A skew wood turning chisel helps you create a flat, glassy smooth surface by planing cuts of wood away with their rounded tops and bottom edges and are a great tool for refining your projects.
 When picking out woodturning chisels for beginners with a sharp cutting edge, consider a 1/2-inch skew chisel for your toolbox.